 La Catastrophe de la Martinique: seventy-five

 Readers, this post ends the book (!), and so next week a new Translation Thursday project begins.
-This time, stories from the Golden Age of mystery, by the author Frédéric Boutet.
+This time, stories from the Golden Age of mystery, by Frédéric Boutet.

 Fear of the Corpses